TBGobezie/SoilPrint/README.md

 A Unique Identification System for Preserving Privacy of Soil Data

+This code and example dataset is associated with the manuscript titled "Preserving Soil Data Privacy with SoilPrint: A Unique Soil Identification System for Soil Data Sharing" by Gobezie and Biswas, 2023 (Revision requested).

+Manuscript citation: Gobezie, T.B. and Biswas, A., 2023.
+Preserving Soil Data Privacy with SoilPrint: A Unique Soil Identification System for Soil Data Sharing.
+Geoderma.
+GEODER-D-23-01338 (Revision requested).

 ## Definitions
 1. SoilPrint is a mathematical algorithmic approach that effectively integrates Soil profile layers' properties (SPLP) with Geohash, providing an efficient means of uniquely identify soil data, liken to a fingerprint, to preserve data privacy in the digital realm.
 2. Geohash is a system for encoding two-dimensional geographic coordinates, latitude and longitude, into a single dimensional alphanumeric string.